"You do that rather well...Don't you think?"

 - A lot of their self titled album seems to focus on canadian history, although a lot of death is involved along with some urban tales.

 - Harsh Vocals:

-- Lord Worm specialized deep, zombie-like grunts.
-On Once Was Not, they were less deep.
+- Lord Worm specialized in deep, zombie-like grunts, though they were less deep on Once Was Not.

 - Mike DiSalvo used a more standard hardcore bark/roar.

 - Matt McGachy's vocals originally alternated between low pig squeals and high-pitched screams before he eventually settled on a mid-ranged roar surprisingly reminiscent of Sven de Caluwe.